bluecrab2/Classic-0.25_05-to-0.27-Converter/README.md

 identify the classes it is reading in and has no effect in game.
 Important note: if you spawn a sign in Classic 0.25_05 SURVIVAL TEST it won't be able to update to any future versions, this tool does not fix that issue given its separate and avoidable.

 ## Usage
 Ensure Java 8 or later is installed in order to use this program.
-You can either run the JAR file by double-clicking it or use the command line.
+You can either run the JAR file by double-clicking it or using the command line.

 ### Running JAR File
 The JAR file (download on the Releases tab) can be used to simply correct the file.